Foreign relations of India: Europe

 India's ties with the Russian Federation are time-tested and based on continuity, trust and mutual understanding.
 There is a national consensus in both countries on the need to preserve and strengthen India-Russia relations and further consolidate the strategic partnership between the two countries.
-A Declaration on Strategic Partnership was signed between present Russian president Vladimir Putin and former Indian prime minister Atal Bihari Vajpayee in October 2000 the partnership is also referred to asa "special and privileged strategic partnership".
+A Declaration on Strategic Partnership was signed between the present Russian president Vladimir Putin and former Indian prime minister Atal Bihari Vajpayee in October 2000; the partnership is also referred to as a "special and privileged strategic partnership".

 Russia and India have decided not to renew the 1971 Indo-Soviet Peace and Friendship Treaty and have sought to follow what both describe as a more pragmatic, less ideological relationship.
-Russian president Yeltsin's visit to India in January 1993 helped cement this new relationship.
+Russian President Yeltsin's visit to India in January 1993 helped cement this new relationship.
 Ties have grown stronger with President Vladimir Putin's 2004 visit.
 The pace of high-level visits has since increased, as discussed in major defence purchases.
 Russia is working on the development of the Kudankulam Nuclear Power Plant, which will be capable of producing 1000 MW of electricity.
-Gazprom is working for the development of oil and natural gas, in the Bay of Bengal.
-India and Russia, have collaborated extensively, on space technology.
-Other areas of collaboration include software, Ayurveda, etc. India and Russia, have set a determination in increasing trade to $10 billion.
+Gazprom is working on the development of oil and natural gas in the Bay of Bengal.
+India and Russia have collaborated extensively on space technology.
+Other areas of collaboration include software, Ayurveda, etc. India and Russia have set a determination to increase trade to $10 billion.
 Cooperation between clothing manufacturers of the two countries continues to strengthen.
 India and Russia signed an agreement on joint efforts to increase investment and trade volumes in the textile industry in both countries.
-In signing the document included representatives of the Russian Union of Entrepreneurs of Textile and Light Industry Council and apparel exports of India (AEPC).
+In signing the document, representatives of the Russian Union of Entrepreneurs of Textile and Light Industry Council and Apparel Exports of India (AEPC).
 A cooperation agreement provides, inter alia, the exchange of technology and know-how in textile production.
-For this purpose, a special Commission on Affairs Textile (Textile Communication Committee).
+For this purpose, a special Commission on Textile Affairs (Textile Communication Committee).
 Counter-terrorism techniques are also in place between Russia and India.
-In 2007 President Vladimir Putin was the guest of honour at the Republic Day celebration on 26 January 2007.
-2008, has been declared by both countries as the Russia-India Friendship Year.
+In 2007, President Vladimir Putin was the guest of honour at the Republic Day celebration on 26 January 2007.
+2008 was declared by both countries as the Russia-India Friendship Year.
 Bollywood films are quite popular in Russia.
 The Indian public sector oil company ONGC bought Imperial Energy Corporation in 2008.
-In December 2008, during President Medvedev's visit, to New Delhi, India and Russia, signed a nuclear energy cooperation agreement.
-In March 2010, Russian prime minister Vladimir Putin signed an additional 19 pacts with India which included civilian nuclear energy, space and military cooperation and the final sale of Admiral Gorshkov (Aircraft Carrier) along with MiG-29K fighter jets.
+In December 2008, during President Medvedev's visit to New Delhi, India and Russia signed a nuclear energy cooperation agreement.
+In March 2010, Russian Prime Minister Vladimir Putin signed an additional 19 pacts with India, which included civilian nuclear energy, space and military cooperation, and the final sale of Admiral Gorshkov (Aircraft Carrier) along with MiG-29K fighter jets.

 Indian PM Narendra Modi with Russian President Vladimir Putin.
 India and Russia enjoy strong strategic and military relations.